adiezolivan/forecasting/README.md

   - approximate losses for not having enough stock: 11039.979195465148
   - approximate costs for having extra stock: 1728.2074360304698

-The tested approaches go from less to more complex, and the seasonal-based solution seems to be the more accurate.
+The tested approaches go from less to more complex, and the seasonal-based solution seems to be the most accurate.

 To run the application, two different options: